mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 No exclusive concessions or monopolies are granted within the Confederation; all corporations are legally forced to compete on a level playing field.
 Those that reach interstellar status achieve success through talent and intelligent market analysis – corruption is relatively

-unknown within Darrian society, although it is possible some organizations use external agents to manipulate markets in their favour.
+unknown within Darrian society, although it is possible some organizations use external agents to manipulate markets in their favor.

 The Confederation is small and wedged between two semi-hostile polities, so there are no Darrian megacorporations.
 This situation may change if their corporations begin to develop TL16 goods.